grip-on-software/data-gathering-compose/README.md

 A setting block for a site called `default` may provide global parameters.
 The key-value pairs in the default block are overridden (for simple values) or augmented (for associative values) with preference for the site-specific block.
+Note that API keys and API versions are not overridden in this way, although one can alter the API key through command line arguments.